UW-CONNECT/SatelliteNetwork/README.md

 # Python_Realtime_TxRx
-This is code for CSS-based modulation/demodulation using USRP B200.
+This is code for CSS-based modulation/demodulation using USRP B200 and GNURADIO.

 Realtime (~1s) Tx-Rx Mod/Demod Code with USRP + GNURADIO Python Implementation